 \subsection{Results of simulations}

-To study the effect of the self-interaction on the compactness and mass distribution soliton cores formed during mergers with non-zero angular momentum, we vary the self-interaction constant with values $g = -0.1$, $0.0$, $0.1$, $0.2$ and $0.3$.
+To study the effect of the self-interaction on the compactness and mass distribution of soliton cores, formed during mergers with non-zero angular momentum, we vary the self-interaction constant with values $g = -0.1$, $0.0$, $0.1$, $0.2$ and $0.3$.
 The initial conditions for the soliton at the left are fixed to $\psi_{c,1} = 1$, with initial position $\vec{x}_1 = (-5, y_1, 0)$, where the impact parameter takes values $y_1 = 5$ and $10$.
 The non-zero velocity component takes values $v_{x_1} = 0.05$, $0.1$, $0.15$, $0.2$, $0.25$.
-For the configuration at the right we use the scale factor values $\lambda = \sqrt{1.5}$ and $\sqrt{2.0}$ are considered, in order cover at least two mass ratios between the two initial configurations.
-The choice of scaled position and velocity ensures that the center of mass of the system remains near the origin of the domain after merger.
+For the configuration at the right we use the scale factor values $\lambda = \sqrt{1.5}$ and $\sqrt{2.0}$, in order to cover at least two mass ratios between the two initial configurations.
+The choice of scaled position and velocity ensures that the center of mass of the system remains near the origin of the domain during the evolution.

 \textit{Core Formation.} Figure~\ref{fig:evolution_self_interaction} shows the evolution of the density on the plane \( z = 0 \) for the specific case with initial conditions \(\lambda = \sqrt{2.0}\), \(y_1 = 10\) and \(v_{x_1} = 0.2\).
 Snapshots are taken at times \(t = 0\), 43.2, 64.8, and 108.0 for various values of the self-interaction constant \(g = -0.1\), 0, 0.1, 0.2, and 0.3.